 It’s been two years now since I was diagnosed with my chronic illness.
 Life since then has been full of ups and downs.
 I had a baby that I was told I would never be able to have, I’ve made some lifestyle changes, and I’ve learned to make the best out of every good day that I have.
 I do have a chronic illness and struggle sometimes with everyday things.
 Here’s my story.

 I remember it like it was yesterday.
 I had just come back from a press trip in San Diego and going to the doctor for a regular physical.
-My visit with the doctor went well then I was sent to do bloodwork.
+My visit with the doctor went well then I was sent to do blood work.
 That’s when everything changed in what seemed like an instant.
-Just a few weeks after my annual physical, I was sent to see a specialist and diagnosed with Polycystic Kidney Disease and Chronic Kidney Disease.
+Just a few weeks after my annual physical, I sought to see a specialist and diagnosed with Polycystic Kidney Disease and Chronic Kidney Disease.
+I advocated for myself until I found a specialist that was right for me.
 My world was shattered or so I thought.
 I knew nothing about this illness at all.
 I had no idea how to manage it or what my life would look like with this new diagnosis.

 But when I have good days, they are so good.
 They’re the days that I want to remember forever.
 My body feels good, everyone is smiling, and we’re making memories together as a family.
 Making the adjustment to accept the bad days but not let them defeat me was hard and still something I struggle with from time to time because honestly some days it’s easier to just throw in the towel and do nothing.
 Not letting my body succumb to the pain on those bad days is one of the keys to thriving.
 If I start giving in on those bad days then I’ll have more and more.
 I always remind myself that it’s okay to have bad days and that’s just my body cueing me to rest.